 You will learn how to set real hair lace wigs (as used in the industry) into the key period styles — Edwardian, Early and Late Victorian, 1920s fingerwaves, 1930s, 1940s, and the fundamental techniques to approach all hairstyles, both contemporary and historical.

-Skills such as marcel waving, how to make a cage and design and create a hairstyle around it, as well as laying on facial hair, how to use padding, switches and pieces, and how to set, steam and dress acrylic wigs are invaluable for working in the industry.
+Skills such as how to make a hair cage and create a hairstyle around it, as well as laying on facial hair, how to use padding, switches and pieces, and how to set, steam and dress acrylic wigs are invaluable for working in the industry.

 You will also be taught how to style men’s hair with tonging and barrel curls, and how to set flunkie wigs and dress them out.